Virginia Tech® home

 Students at the German Technology Museum.

-Accepted students will be registered for this course in the spring semester.
+Accepted students will be registered for this 3-credit course in the spring semester.
 The class is designed to introduce students to global engineering and science, emphasizes the importance of cultural competency for engineers and scientists, and focuses on how differences in cultural, social and economic contexts influence engineering and science in practice.
 ENGE 1644 fulfills the Pathways 3 requirement.

-The RSAP application opens August 15, 2022, and is due no later than October 1, 2022.
+The RSAP application opens August 15, and is due no later than October 1.
 Applications will be reviewed on a rolling basis throughout the application window.

 The application includes general student information, several short essay responses and a non-refundable application fee of $50.
+Please note, applications are largely judged on the quality of the essay responses.
+A successfull application will pay close attention to the question requirements and provide thoughtful, well developed answers.

-2023 Track Information
+2024 Track Information

-Dates: May 14-May 27, 2023 (Australia & New Zealand departs May 12)
+Dates: May 12 - May 25, 2024 (Australia & New Zealand departs May 10)

 Track Locations